ivansurif/azure-terraform-data-pipeline/README.md

 From Active Directory, Roles and administrators, add the application to the role `Application administrator`.

+From the app registration > API permissions, grant Microsoft Graph (2)
+User.Invite.All
+User.Read
+(Invite All needs permission to be granted)

 That's all.
 Terraform takes it from there, including the creation of the Storage Container within that Storage Account